Dyspareunia (Painful Sex)

 In this Health Topic

-Dyspareunia, or female sexual pain, is a term used to describe pelvic and/or vaginal pain during intercourse.
 The duration of the pain can be limited to the duration of intercourse but may last for up to 24 hours after intercourse has finished.
 The duration of symptoms varies widely and sometimes can be traced back to a specific time or event.
 It is often difficult to diagnose the exact source of discomfort (muscular, vascular, foreign bodies, surgery, trauma, aging, emotional) as well as to implement the correct treatment options.

 - Genitourinary syndrome of menopause (GSM).
 Changes in vaginal tissue due to lack of estrogen leading to tissue irritation, vaginal dryness and thinning can make intercourse quite uncomfortable and painful.
-It is important to note that up to 50% of women will experience some dyspareunia after menopause due to these tissue changes.
+It is important to note that up to 50% of people will experience some dyspareunia after menopause due to these tissue changes.
 They may experience a dry burning sensation due to lack of lubrication which may be associated with skin splitting, spotting or bleeding.
 Prolonged breastfeeding can produce similar changes and symptoms of vaginal dryness.

 - Vulvodynia/Vestibulitis.
 This is a chronic localized pain syndrome of the vulva, labia, and vaginal opening.
-Causes include skin disorders that result in irritation (e.g. lichen sclerosus) and/or scarring of the vulvar tissue, trauma following surgery, childbirth, and more rarely, female circumcision or genital mutilation in some parts of the world.
+Causes include skin disorders that result in irritation (e.g., lichen sclerosus) and/or scarring of the vulvar tissue, trauma following surgery, childbirth, and more rarely, female circumcision or genital mutilation in some parts of the world.
 Radiation to the pelvic region can also cause nerve and tissue damage and lead to pain.
-Additionally, some women have intermittent discomfort which is difficult to reproduce.
+Additionally, some people have intermittent discomfort which is difficult to reproduce.

 - Bladder or urethral pain syndromes.
 There are several bladder pain syndromes which can cause chronic bladder and vaginal pain.
 These may not only cause dyspareunia, but also urgency, frequency of urination and pain with urination.
 These issues may start suddenly or occur gradually over a period of time and may be traced back to an event such as a previous infection.
 Additionally, certain disorders of the urethra (the tube through which urine is emptied from the bladder) can cause significant pain involving the vagina.
 Examples include urethritis (inflammation/pain in the urethra, sometimes caused by sexually transmitted diseases) and urethral diverticulum (a weakness in the wall of the urethra which forms a pocket in which urine can be trapped).